LedgerHQ/ledger-live/apps/ledger-live-desktop/tests/utils/dummy-wallet-app/README.md

   await drawer.selectCurrency("bitcoin");
   await drawer.selectAccount("bitcoin");

-  // get the response value that the live app received const res = await resPromise;

-  // verify the response is as expected expect(res).toStrictEqual({
+  // verify the response is as expected.
+Be careful to only resolve this one all the required user actions are finished await expect(res).resolves.toStrictEqual({
     jsonrpc: "2.0",
     id,
     result: {